Landlord-Tenant Attorney on the Coast

 “The challenge for residential landlords in Oregon is that the playing field is not even.
 Oregon landlord-tenant laws for residential properties are geared towards protecting vulnerable tenants from overreaching landlords.
 The reality is that by going so far, we harm many mom-and-pop landlords who are just trying to make extra income on the side,” says Sunil.

-Landlord-attorney Sunil Raju works with a variety of residential landlords.
+Landlord-tenant attorney Sunil Raju works with a variety of residential landlords.
 “I work with the ‘professionals’—property managers and owners of larger, multi-unit developments, who have a different set of priorities and issues.
 In this setting, I work with clients to help them identify best practices, avoid common pitfalls, and help improve how rental properties are being managed.

 “Certain residential landlords are targets—tenants, tenant advocacy groups, and tenant attorneys view certain residential landlords as having deep pockets and look for cases to push some cause or make an example out of a particular landlord,” says Sunil.